kevinwortman/tuffix/vm-build-process.md

 # Tuffix VM Build Process

+These are instructions that were used up to Spring 2019.
+We are no longer building Xubuntu appliances.
+Instead use https://www.osboxes.org/ubuntu/ for Ubuntu desktop VMs.

 These are the instructions to create a Tuffix VM.
 Ordinarily, they only need to be followed by the instructors who create the release VM.

 1. On host OS